chiguireitor/skeincoin-wallet/README.md

-Welcome to _Bitcoin Wallet_, a standalone Bitcoin payment app for your Android device!
+Welcome to _Skeincoin Wallet_, a standalone Skeincoin payment app for your Android device!

+Forked from Andreas Schilbach's Bitcoin Wallet.

 This project contains several sub-projects: